ahbarnett/memorygraph/README.md

   `est_times` : estimated clock time in secs since graph started
   `cpu_times` : MATLAB/octave CPU time used (counting all threads) reported by top
   `cpu_usages` : current percentage CPU usage by MATLAB/octave at each time
+  `labelstrings` : cell array of strings the user has added
+  `labeltimes` : array of times since starting, in sec, for added labels

+To read off, as above, and also plot a graph:

+`[bytes est_times cpu_times cpu_usages labelstrings labeltimes] = memorygraph('plot');`

+To add a test string 'abc' which will appear alongside a vertical red line:

+  `memorygraph('label','abc');`

 To clean up (kills the spawned processes and removes the temp file):